zheminzhou/pHierCC/README.rst

 Python version
 ==============

-HierCC is currently supported and tested on Python versions:
+HierCC is currently supported and tested on two Python versions:

 - 3.7
-- 3.8
-- 3.9 (recommended)
+- 3.8 (recommended)

 Python libraries
 ================